danoseun/gb-case-manager/README.md

 * When updates are made, resources also need to be attached with it.
 Currently, resources can't be attached with updates.

-* Admin(s) would also like to get upadates of weekly activities.
+* Admin(s) would also like to get updates of weekly activities.